Britney Spears Speaks Out After Her Conservatorship is Terminated: "I'm Gonna Cry" - E! Online

 A day before the hearing, the singer's fiancé, Sam Asghari, shared on Instagram a video of the two wearing shirts supporting the #FreeBritney movement, the legion of fans who have lobbied to end her conservatorship and have in recent years staged demonstrations in favor of the singer outside the Los Angeles courthouse during hearings on the matter.

 On Friday, scores of #FreeBritney supporters gathered outside the courthouse, with many wearing bright pink T-shirts and dancing to the pop star's songs.
-As Britney's lawyer, Mathew Rosengart arrived, they broke out in applause.
+As Britney's lawyer arrived, they broke out in applause.

 —Reporting by Alli Rosenbloom